seapoe1809/DarnaVersion1/README.md

 What are some modules that are needed?
 =======================================
-#linux os (any distro as long as docker runs; mac and windows based will be much later)
+#linux os (any distro as long as docker runs)
+#git
 #docker
-#python
+#python3

-For my project, I decided to make ver1 of the software only for Linux users.
+For my project, I decided to make the software only for Linux users.
 The first step is to install Nextcloud, which is a versatile self-cloud management tool that is open source, which I am passionate about.

-Once installed, the drive becomes your self hosted cloud drive at home, meaning you can store your data on it and access it from anywhere.
-I chose Nextcloud because it has built-in security features, and it already has apps available for iOS, Android, and desktop.
+Once installed, the drive becomes your self hosted cloud drive at home, meaning you can store your data on it and access it from anywhere with no other 3rd party involved.
+I chose Nextcloud because it has built-in security features, and it already has apps available for iOS, Android, and desktop and allows you to use your computer to be the cloud.

 To make things even easier, I used Python for some automation to move files on your computer, create encrypted backups, and create some basic visualizations of your health data.
 This way, you can easily manage your health data, keep it secure, and view it in a way that makes sense to you.